tfsumon/byteboltsec-hugo-test/content/english/_index.md

 # banner
 banner:
   title: "Monitor Your Company for Data Breaches in Real Time"
   content: "Protect your organization & staff from data breaches.
-Breachsense monitors the dark web, private hacker forums, and marketplaces to detect data breaches in real time.
-This way, you can prevent cyber threats before they happen."
+Breachsense monitors the dark web, private hacker forums, and criminal marketplaces to detect data breaches in real time enabling you to prevent cyber threats before they happen."
   image: "images/BSStats.png"
   book_a_demo_button: true